ayshaaljowder/market-streaming/README.md

 <h1>Spark Streaming and Global Market Analysis</h1>

-This repository hosts the code for Assignment 3 for ITML606 Big Data Analytics Course at the University of Bahrain.
+This repository hosts the code for a Big Data Analytics Course.

 The goal of this assignment is to simulate streaming of market data & prices.
 This is done through using the Yahoo Finance (yfinance) and Spark Streaming (pyspark) libraries.